Pintar-Community/help.stg.pintar.co.id/contents/docs/enterprise/en/to-do-list.md

 title: (Learner) To-do List
 sidebar_position: 2
 ---
 This section contains reminders for activities and tasks that need to be completed.
-The To-Do List is divided into three parts: Pending Tasks, Today's Events, and Upcoming Events.
+The To-Do List is divided into three parts: Unfinished Grading, Today's Events, and Upcoming Events.

 #### 1. Unfinished Grading

-This section provides information about tasks that have not been completed yet, along with their deadlines
+This section provides information about tasks that have not been completed yet, along with their deadlines.

 ![](/img/Enterprise-LMS-Dashboard_1.4.png)